Sign up for the 2 Sigma Newsletter

 4. Tell the Story of Your Product

 Create excitement and anticipation around your new product by telling the story of its development.
 You might talk about how your product came about and the problems that it solves.
-Use storytelling techniques to connect emotionally with your audience and demonstrate how this product can help them.
+For example, take a look at Cohere’s AI virtual assistant use case; they use storytelling techniques to connect with their audience and demonstrate how their incredible product provides tangible solutions.
 A well-crafted story can leave a lasting impression on your attendees and help them remember you and your product long after the event.

 5. Branded Swag and Giveaways